godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Let's go over what's happening.

-First we check to see if the action pressed is the ``fire`` action, and that we are using the ``UNARMED`` weapon.
+First we check to see if the action pressed is the ``fire`` action, and that the player is using the ``UNARMED`` 'weapon'.
-This is because we only want to be able to pick up and throw objects when we're not using any weapons.
+This is because we only want the player to be able to pick up and throw objects when the player is not using any weapons.
 This is a design choice, but I feel it gives ``UNARMED`` a use.

 Next we check to see whether or not ``grabbed_object`` is ``null``.